adw222/CaBagE-manuscript/README.md

 after [installation](#Installation)

-This script generates PLOT and estimate of STATs for cluster estimate with default copy number = 2
+This script generates a histogram showing the distribution of repeat copy number across CaBagE enriched sequencing reads and also estimates copy number genotypes using a Gaussian Mixure Model with default copy number = 2

 ## Wet Lab Protocol